-3. The Assembly receives our timely assurance on the Government's reports on plans and results. (goal 2, objectives 1, 2, & 3)
+3. The Assembly receives our timely assurance on the

+Government's reports on plans and results. (goal 2, objectives 1, 2, & 3)

-- By 2008, 25% of significant agencies include an audited report on financial controls in their public reports. - By 2007, 50% of those significant agencies that receive our audit reports on the reliability of their key non-financial performance information include those reports in their public reports. - Our work is reported by established deadlines and within the planned costs set out in our Business & Financial Plan.
+- By 2007, 50% of those significant agencies that receive our audit reports on the reliability of their key non-financial performance information include those reports in their public reports. - Our work is reported by established deadlines and within the planned costs set out in our Business & Financial Plan.